edopelawi/CascadingTableDelegate/README.md

 In common iOS development, `UITableView` has became the bread and butter for building a rich, large pages.
 Still, using `UITableView` has its own problems.

 As you know, to display the contents, `UITableView` uses `UITableViewDelegate` and `UITableViewDataSource`- compliant objects.
-This often became the cause of my headache, since `UITableView` **only allows one object** to become the `delegate` and `dataSource`.
+This often became the cause of my headache since `UITableView` **only allows one object** to become the `delegate` and `dataSource`.
 These limitations might led to an unnecessarily huge source code file - a know-it-all [Megamoth method](https://blog.codinghorror.com/new-programming-jargon/).
 Some common victims of this problems are `tableView(_:cellForRowAtIndexPath:)`, `tableView(_:heightForRowAtIndexPath)`, and `tableView(_:didSelectRowAtIndexPath:)`.

-Because of this, there are times when I had thoughts like this:
+Because of this, there are times when I had these thought:
-> Hey, it might be nice if we could split the `delegate` and `dataSource` into each section or row.
+> Hey, it might be nice if we could split the `delegate` and `dataSource` method calls into each section or row.

 # Meet CascadingTableDelegate.